 3. Turn down your thermostat 1°C

-Turning down your thermostat by just 1°C can save you up to £115 per year on average, according to British Gas.
+Turning down your thermostat by just 1°C could reduce your heating bill by 10% according to British Gas.

 4. Use energy-efficient appliances and eco settings